mesonbuild/meson/docs/markdown/Compiler-properties.md

 Does a function exist?
 ==

-Just having a header does say anything about its contents.
+Just having a header doesn't say anything about its contents.
 Sometimes you need to explicitly check if some function exists.
 This is how we would check whether the function `somefunc` exists in header `someheader.h`

 ```meson
 if compiler.has_function('somefunc', prefix : '#include<someheader.h>')